voidptrnull/cstd/README.md

 ## Usage Philosophy

 To use any of the data structure provided in the implementation, the following functions are used:
-- `new` - for creating a dynamically allocated
+- `new` - for creating a dynamically allocated memory.
+It initializes the data too, with the <br>exception of `CHashMap` data structure.
+- `init` - for initializing data structures.
+- `clear` - for clearing resources.
+Does not free the structure itself, just its resources.
+- `free` - does what `clear` does, and frees the structure too in addition.